guettli/ten-flying-fingers/README.md

 * I post updates to this article here: https://www.reddit.com/r/typing/
 * More desktop related tips are in my [article "Desktop Tips"](https://github.com/guettli/desktop-tips-and-tricks).

+# Trackpoint with Sandpaper

+I want to keep my fingers close to the home row for moving the mouse cursor.

+That's why I use a keyboard with Trackpoint.

+There are the well-known Lenovo keyboards, but there are alternatives like [Tex Shinobi](https://tex.com.tw/products/shinobi).

+To get maximum grip, I stick sandpaper on the trackpoint.

+Caution: Don't stick sandpaper on the trackpoint of your laptop.
+If you close the laptop, then it is likely that the sandpaper will scratch the screen.

 # Related Questions on Stackoverflow, Mailinglists, Groups